 - We share a commitment to throw light on the still obscured shadows of the Holocaust.
 We will take all necessary steps to facilitate the opening of archives in order to ensure that all documents bearing on the Holocaust are available to researchers.

 It is appropriate that this, the first major international conference of the new millennium, declares its commitment to plant the seeds of a better future amidst the soil of a bitter past.
 We empathize with the victims’ suffering and draw inspiration from their struggle.
 Our commitment must be to remember the victims who perished, respect the survivors still with us, and reaffirm humanity’s common aspiration for mutual understanding and justice.

 Statement of Commitment

 The statement of commitment for HMD in the UK was created after the Stockholm Declaration was agreed.
-It is a simplified version of the Stockholm Declaration, and includes a commitment to remember all victims of Nazi Persecution, and victims of all genocides.
+It is a simplified version of the Stockholm Declaration, and includes a commitment to remember all victims of Nazi persecution of other groups, and victims of all genocides.
 Many HMD activity organisers use this by arranging for participants to read from as part of their activity.

 You can download copies of the statement of commitment from our website in Arabic, Bosnian, Chinese, English, Farsi, French, Gaelic, Gujurati, Hebrew, Polish, Urdu, Welsh and Yiddish.